Harishikea/Harishikea/README.md

 ### Hi there 👋

-✨ I'm currently interested in Competitve programming and Web Development
+✨ I'm currently interested in Competitve programming, Web Development and Engineering

 <!--
 **Harishikea/Harishikea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.